 The Law of Reflection prac, which accompanies Shedding Light on Reflection, introduces students to ray tracing and allows them to investigate the way light rays reflect.
-The skills that students acquire in this prac will also be needed when they undertake some of the other practical activities in our Shedding Light on Light series (such as the Law of Refraction prac, and the Lenses prac).
+The skills that students acquire in this prac will also be needed when they undertake some of the other practical activities in our Shedding Light on Light series (see below).

 The 3-minute video below shows students how to carry out the prac, which should take about 1 period.

 Below are some more practical activities related to the topic of Light.

 Convex and Concave Mirrors: Ray Tracing and Focal Lengths Practical Activity (pdf).

 This practical activity complements Shedding Light on Curved Mirrors.

 Refraction practical activity (pdf) and